betheden/hebrew-grammar/content/stem_hophal.rst

 Paradigm
 ~~~~~~~~

-NOTE: every form in the Hophal can have either a qamets hatuf or a
+.. note:: every form in the Hophal can have either a qamets hatuf or a
           qibbuts under the first letter (so הָ or הֻ).
 Here the qamets hatuf is
           used throughout.

 **Suffix Conjugation**